ebidel/lighthouse-hue/README.md

 node index.js --output=json --output-path=results.json <URL>
 ```

+You can also run the UI version which starts a web server on http://localhost:8080:

+    yarn start

-Testing a site should launch Chrome and run Lighthouse against the URL.
+Both ways should should launch Chrome and run Lighthouse against the URL that you input.